-Served as First Assistant Clerk of the Michigan Court of Appeal and has taught Conflicts of Law at Thomas M. Cooley Law School.
-Partner, Berding|Weil, 1990 to present; Mr. Devereaux successfully briefed and argued Burnham v.
-California Superior Court, an important constitutional issue before the Supreme Court of the United States, has represented numerous clients in state and federal courts and has filed several amicus curiae briefs in the Supreme Court and Courts of Appeal of California.
-He has been practicing law in Northern California since 1982.
-In addition to practicing before the California courts, Mr. Devereaux has been admitted to practice before the Supreme Court of the United States, the U.S. Courts of Appeals (Sixth and Ninth Circuits), and U.S. District Courts.
+Partner, Berding & Weil, LLP, 1990 to present: Prior to entering the private practice of law, Mr. Devereaux served as First Assistant Clerk of the Michigan Court of Appeal, and has taught Conflicts of Law at Thomas M. Cooley Law School.
+He has been practicing law in Northern California since 1981.
+In addition to practicing before the California courts, Mr. Devereaux has been admitted to practice before the Supreme Court of the United States, the U.S. Courts of Appeals (Sixth and Ninth Circuits) and U.S. District Courts.

 Received Juris Doctor in 1966 from the University of Michigan Law School at Ann Arbor.